 By default, bus numbers are allocated starting from the lowest C-brick module ID to which the I/O brick is connected.
+An I/O brick is either an IX-brick or a PX-brick on SGI Altix 3000 systems.
 Each I/O brick is allocated 0x10 buses, although the current I/O bricks support only six buses each.
 Therefore, bus numbers are not contiguous across the system.
 Bus numbers are sparse and have holes in them.